 The modification of the collaterals shall become valid and effective only when the Single Allocation Platform has made the requested modification of the collaterals of the Registered Participant within the Auction tool.

 The Single Allocation Platform shall assess the request for modification of collaterals and confirm the acceptance or send a refusal note to the Registered Participant, at the latest, four (4) Working Days after the receipt of the request.
-The confirmation or refusal note shall be sent via email to the commercial and operational contact persons specified by the Registered Participant in accordance with Article 9.
+The confirmation or refusal note shall be sent via electronic means as specified by the Single Allocation Platform on its website.
 The refusal note shall include reasoning for refusal.

 Collateral incident